 Amazing views are to be had at different spots along the Potomac River, but the prettiest spot on the river is about 15 miles outside of Washington, D.C. in the state of Virginia.
 The Great Falls Park, where the overlooks are located, offers a variety of daytime activities from kayaking to horseback riding.

-9. The Hudson River in New York City is Stylishly Pretty
+9. The Hudson River in New York Is Stylishly Pretty

 Brooklyn Bridge Park is a pretty location to check out if you’re looking for that classic Manhattan skyline photo.